reifjulian/dobatch/README.md

 ## FAQ

 **Will `dobatch` overload my server?**

 No, `dobatch` monitors CPU usage and the number of active Stata MP processes to prevent overloading.
-The default settings are conservative, but note that `dobatch` does not monitor memory usage&#8212;users should ensure sufficient system memory.
+The default settings are conservative, but note that `dobatch` does not monitor memory usage&#8212;users are responsible for ensuring sufficient system memory.

 **How can I run more Stata jobs in parallel?**

-Increase parallelization by setting `DOBATCH_MIN_CPUS_AVAILABLE` to a negative value and `DOBATCH_MAX_STATA_JOBS` to a larger number.
+Increase parallelization by setting the global variables `DOBATCH_MIN_CPUS_AVAILABLE` to a negative value and `DOBATCH_MAX_STATA_JOBS` to a larger value.
 See Example 1 for details.

+**`dobatch` is great!
+But sometimes I need to run my scripts on a Windows machine, and manually changing all the `dobatch` commands back to `do` again is a pain.
+Yes, I'm lazy.**

+Nothing wrong with being lazy!
+Instead of editing every `dobatch` call, just add `global DOBATCH_DISABLE = 1` to your script&#8212;or better yet, to your [Stata profile](https://julianreif.com/guide/#stata-profile) on Windows&#8212;so `dobatch` automatically behaves like `do`.

+**Do you have any plans to add Windows support for `dobatch`?**

+No.

-**`dobatch` is not working on my server.
+**`dobatch` is not working on my system.
 What should I do?**

-`dobatch` has been tested on Mac OS, Unix bash, and Unix tcsh.
+Try setting `global DOBATCH_WAIT_TIME_MINS = 0` to bypass system monitoring while still running jobs in parallel. `dobatch` has been tested on Mac OS, Unix bash, and Unix tcsh.
 If you encounter issues, report them in the [issues section](../../issues).
-Please include the output of the following command when submitting your issue:
+Please include the output of the following code when submitting your issue:
 ```stata
 cap program drop _print_timestamp
 program define _print_timestamp